 17th IMU General Assembly: August 10 to 11, 2014

-The USNC/Math would like to share the dates of the 17th General Assembly of the IMU: August 10 to 11, 2014.
-This General Assembly will take place immediately prior to the Seoul ICM 2014 in Gyeongju, Korea.
-The General Assembly will consist of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
-The U.S. delegates to the 2014 IMU General Assembly will be: USNC/Math chair Peter March, Georgia Benkart, Hee Oh, Jill Pipher, and Carol Wood.
-For more details, please consult the 17th IMU General Assembly website.
+The IMU General Assembly took place August 10 to 11, 2014 in Gyeongju, Korea.
+The General Assembly consisted of delegates appointed by the Adhering Organizations, together with the members of the Executive Committee.
+The U.S. delegates to the 2014 IMU General Assembly were: USNC/Math chair Peter March, Georgia Benkart, Hee Oh, Jill Pipher, and Carol Wood.

 2013 Mathematical Congress of the Americas

 The first Mathematical Congress of the Americas took place on August 5-9, 2013 at the Centro de Investigación en Matemáticas (CIMAT) in Guanajuato, Mexico.
 Mathematicians and students from North America, Central America, South America, and the Caribbean were in attendance.
 The purpose of the Congress was to highlight the excellence of mathematical achievements in the Americas and foster scientific integration worldwide.
 To find out more, please view the Congress website.

 Workshop on "Mathematics of Climate Change, Related Natural Hazards and Risks"